Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Introduction

-In the second result, we establish the existence of certain Poincar\'{e} polynomial factorizations for rationally smooth Schubert varieties.
-For this result, we consider only finite type Schubert varieties, and Schubert varieties of the affine type $\tilde{A}$.
-Billey and Postnikov show that if $X^{\emptyset}(w)$ is a rationally smooth Schubert variety of finite type, then there exists a set $K\subseteq S$ for which either $w$ or $w^{-1}$ has a parabolic decomposition $vu$ with respect to $K$ such that the Poincar\'{e} polynomial factors as $P_w^{\emptyset}(t)=P_v^K(t)\cdot P_u^{\emptyset}(t)$ \cite{BP05}.
-Moreover, $K$ can be choosen such that $S\setminus K=\{s\}$ for some leaf $s$ in the Dynkin diagram of $G$.
+Factorizations of $P_w^J(t)$ have been studied by a number of authors, most notably by Gasharov \cite{Ga98}, Billey \cite{Bi98}, and Billey-Postnikov \cite{BP05}.
+Billey and Postnikov show that if $X^{\emptyset}(w)$ is a rationally smooth Schubert variety of finite type, then there exists a subset $K$ of simple generators for which either $w$ or $w^{-1}$ has a parabolic decomposition $vu$ with respect to $K$ such that the Poincar\'{e} polynomial factors as $P_w^{\emptyset}(t)=P_v^K(t)\cdot P_u^{\emptyset}(t)$ \cite{BP05}.
+Moreover, $K$ can be choosen such that $S\setminus K=\{s\}$ for some leaf $s$ of the Dynkin diagram of $G$.
 In \cite{OY10}, Oh and Yoo call such a parabolic decomposition a Billey-Postnikov decomposition.
-Given $w\in W^J$, in this paper we say that a parabolic decomposition $w=vu$ with respect to $K$ is \emph{Billey-Postnikov (BP)} if the polynomial $P_w^J(t)$ factors as in equation \eqref{E:PolyFactor} (dropping the condition that $S\setminus K=\{s\}$ for some leaf $s$).
-This definition is also used by the authors in \cite{RS12}, except that here we also consider relative Poincar\'{e} polynomials $P_w^J(t)$ where $J$ is not necessarily empty.
-In this paper we prove that if $X^J(w)$ is rationally smooth (and of finite type or affine type $\tilde{A}$), then there exists a nontrivial $K$ containing $J$ for which $w$ has a BP decomposition.
+In this paper, we say that a parabolic decomposition $w=vu$ with respect to $K$ is \emph{Billey-Postnikov (BP)} if the polynomial $P_w^J(t)$ factors as in equation \eqref{E:PolyFactor} (dropping the condition that $S\setminus K=\{s\}$ for some leaf $s$).
+When $J = \emptyset$, this agrees with the definition used by the authors in \cite{RS12}.
+We then prove that if $X^J(w)$ is rationally smooth and of finite type, then there exists a nontrivial $K$ containing $J$ for which $w$ has a BP decomposition.
 This result is stated in Theorem \ref{T:bp2}.
 The proof uses the existence theorem in \cite{BP05} combined with an inductive argument.
-For Schubert varieties of affine type $\tilde{A}$, we use a similar existence theorem for BP decompositions due to Billey-Crites \cite{BC12}.

-Using these two results, we prove the following extension of Ryan and Wolper's theorems: a Schubert variety (in finite type or affine type $\tilde{A}$) is (rationally) smooth if and only if it is an iterated fibre bundle of (rationally) smooth Grassmannian Schubert varieties.
-A Schubert variety $X^J(w)$ is \emph{Grassmannian} if $|S\setminus J|=1$ (i.e. $P_J$ is a maximal parabolic of $G$).
-Note that we cannot apply the existence theorem for BP decompositions stated in \cite{BP05} to construct fibre bundle structures of Schubert varieties directly.
+Note that we cannot apply the existence theorem for BP decompositions stated in \cite{BP05} to construct fibre bundle structures on Schubert varieties directly.
 While the Bruhat intervals $[e,w]$ and $[e,w^{-1}]$ are order isomorphic, the Schubert varieties $X^{\emptyset}(w)$ and $X^{\emptyset}(w^{-1})$ are not necessarily isomorphic.
 Hence a fibre bundle structure on $X^{\emptyset}(w^{-1})$ may not yield a fibre bundle structure on $X^{\emptyset}(w)$.